- What are the DNR restrictions on firewood?

 Packet pickup and on-site registration begins at 3:30 PM on the Friday of the event.
 Our registration is set up in the Bathhouse at the south end of the main parking lot at the North end of Devil's Lake.
 Badger trails is the registered group for all campsites used for this event.
-Therefore, if a registered group cannot make it to the park prior to the 11:00 PM curfew, they will still be able to enter and set up their campsite.
+All groups must arrive and check in with the Badger Trails prior to 10pm on Friday evening.

 - How do I register for this event?

 Registration for this event occurs through Badger Trails using our registration form.
 Badger Trails has already reserved those areas of the park that we use.
-Please do not call the park or attempt to register a site through ReserveAmerica for this event!
-The sites that are available through ReserveAmerica are far away from the area of the park that we use, and we will not be able to provide a refund for sites reserved through the DNR or ReserveAmerica.
-If you have any questions about reservations, please call 414-777-3920 and leave a message.
+Please do not call the park or attempt to register a site through the Wisconsin State Park Campsite Reservation System for this event!
+The sites that are available through the Wisconsin State Park Campsite Reservation System are far away from the area of the park that we use, and we will not be able to provide a refund for sites reserved through the DNR or the Wisconsin State Park Reservation System.
+If you have any questions about reservations, please email us at email@example.com.
 Our registration chairperson will contact you with pertinent information.

 - What time does the trail open?